-Your CPU will have a heat sink and cooling fan, and if your fan is clogged up with dust, this can reduce its performance.
+Your CPU has a heat sink and a fan.
+If the fan is clogged with dust, this can reduce its performance.
 Clean your laptop regularly to prevent this.

-You can purchase a cooling pad for your laptop to reduce the temperature of critical components.
+You can buy a cooling pad for your laptop to lower the temperature of critical components.

-A cooling pad contains additional cooling fans to keep your laptop cooler.
-These devices are effective, and they are usually reasonably priced.
+A cooling pad contains additional fans to to keep your laptop cooler.
+These devices are effective and usually inexpensive.

-In this guide, we showed you how to check laptop temperature.
-But, of course, your CPU is the most important component, and some good free apps will tell you the overall temperature and core temperatures.
+In this tutorial, we showed you how to check your laptop’s temperature.
+But of course, your CPU is the most important component, and some good free apps will show you the overall temperature and core temperatures.

-Do everything that you can to reduce the operating temperature of your laptop.
+Do everything you can to lower your laptop’s operating temperature.

-An overheating laptop can fail very quickly.
-At best, you will notice that your machine is not performing as well as it should.
+An overheated laptop can fail very quickly.
+At best, you’ll find that your device doesn’t work as well as it should.

-Use these simple applications to monitor your laptop’s temperature and take the appropriate action if your machines get too hot.
+Use these simple apps to monitor your laptop’s temperature and take the right action when your device gets too hot.